-Motorola Atrix 2 surfaces again, this time in the form of leaked press imagesAlex Wagner - Deputy Managing Editor, News Desk
+Motorola Atrix 2 surfaces again, this time in the form of leaked press imagesAlex Wagner - Editorial Director of News and Content

 The Motorola leakage continues on this fine Saturday afternoon, this time with a handset for all of you AT&T folk out there.
 After getting a couple of peeks at the Motorola Atrix 2 in the wild earlier this week, today we've been treated to some press images of the handset codenamed Edison as well as some details on the phone's new Lapdock.
 First up, the Atrix 2: it's indeed packing a 4.3-inch 960x540 qHD display like we'd heard, and there's also confirmation of an 8-megapixel camera with LED flash and 1GB of RAM.
 Customers that purchase the Atrix 2 will find a complimentary 2GB microSD card preinstalled in the device, but what they likely won't find is LTE connectivity, despite the fact that the phone's status bar shows "4G."
 As with most other new Moto-made Android phones, you'll also find the company's custom UI on top of Gingerbread.